American Military Cemeteries in Europe

 10) Normandy American Cemetery

 At Normandy American Cemetery, 172 acres in size, 9,387 heroes rest peacefully—most of whom died on Omaha and Utah beaches and during the ensuing operations to liberate France.
-Of all the ABMC memorial parks, Normandy American Cemetery is the largest and by far the most visited with approximately 1 million of us coming to pay our respects annually.
+Of all the ABMC memorial parks, Normandy American Cemetery is the largest and by far the most visited with more than 1 million of us coming to pay our respects annually.
 This hallowed ground, framed by bristly pine trees home to families of singing birds, is majestically perched above wind-swept Omaha Beach overlooking the English Channel.
-It was from this turbulent waterway some 70 years ago that the greatest invasion force in the history of the world materialized, dubbed Operation Overlord and known to all as D-Day.
+It was from this turbulent waterway some 75 years ago that the greatest invasion force in the history of the world materialized, dubbed Operation Overlord and known to all as D-Day.